joeduffy/joeduffy.github.io/_posts/2005-01-21-delegates-v20-co-and-contravariant-support.md

 having to supply an object instance at creation time.
 You just provide the method handle as you would with a static method, for example, and bind it lazily to an instance at invocation time.
-Interestingly, trying to pass null as the object pointer in v1.1 would die with a NullReferenceException.
+Interestingly, trying to pass null as the object pointer in v1.1 would die with a `NullReferenceException`.

 C++/CLI has language syntax to support unbound delegates, but C# unfortunately does not.
 This feature is great for functional language-like algorithms and was